ysglh/DeepVideoAnalytics/deploy/readme.md

 # Deep Video Analytics deployment configurations

+#### Developing Deep Video Analytics

+- /dev contains a docker-compose file which maps host /server directory (relative path), and can be used for interactively development and testing.

 #### Three deployment scenarios.

 1. /cpu contains docker-compose files for non-GPU single machine deployments on Linode, AWS, GCP etc.